-“From April 1st employers will see the co-investment rate they pay cut by half from 10 percent to 5 percent, at the same time as levy-paying employers can share more levy funds across their supply chains, with the maximum amount rising from 10 percent to 25 percent.”
+“From 1st April Non-Levy Apprentice employers will see the co-investment rate they pay cut by half from 10 percent to 5 percent, at the same time as Levy-Paying employers can share more levy funds across their supply chains, with the maximum amount rising from 10 percent to 25 percent.”

 Published: 30th October 2018

 The Chancellor of the Exchequer, Philip Hammond announced in his Autumn Budget on the 29th October 2018 new updates for Apprenticeships in 2019.
 Here’s a roundup of what this could mean…

 Levy-paying employers to be able to transfer up to 25% of their funds

 From April, the government will make up to £450 million available to enable levy paying employers to transfer up to 25% of their funds to pay for Apprenticeship Training in their supply chains.

 The amount small and medium-sized employers must contribute towards apprenticeships could be reduced from 10% to 5%, a provision of up to £240 million for smaller employers.

 A consultation on the future of the Apprenticeship Levy will be launched to understand how providers are responding to the programme across the UK, with a focus on strengthening the role of Apprenticeships in the post-2020 skills and Brexit landscape.

 The Institute of Apprenticeship and National Apprenticeship Service will be granted an additional £5million to further identify training provision gaps and increase the availability of employer designed Apprenticeships Standards.